-INF 1: Develop a concept plan and budget for a downtown Banff Transit Exchange.
-INF 3: Define Infrastructure Responsibility - Review and formalize a policy on the distribution of infrastructure design, construction and maintenance responsibilities between Commission and Municipalities.
-INF 4: Develop Bus Facility Plan for the Region - Develop a 5-year bus fueling, storage, cleaning and maintenance facility plan.
+- Define Infrastructure Responsibility Review and formalize a policy on the INF 3: distribution of infrastructure design, construction and maintenance responsibilities between Commission and Municipalities. - INF 4: Develop Bus Facility Plan for the Region Develop a 5-year bus fueling, storage, cleaning and maintenance facility plan.